lambda-feedback/user-documentation/docs/publications.md

 #### 2025b: How do we define and evaluate "good" automated formative feedback?

-- [:material-download: Download PDF](assets/publications/Johnson_etal_SEFI_2025_FeedbackWorkshop.pdf).
-Will be a workshop at [SEFI 2025](https://www.sefi2025.eu/), but not currently published.
+- [:material-download: Download PDF](assets/publications/Johnson_etal_2025_SEFI_Workshop_Good_automated_feedback.pdf).
+A workshop hosted at [SEFI 2025](https://www.sefi2025.eu/).

-- Conference workshop.
-General overview (5 pages) of the literature and thinking behind automated formative feedback.
+- General overview (6 pages) of the literature and thinking behind automated formative feedback, with some community inputs on how we should evaluate automated feedback.
 Good for educators wanting a general framing of our approach.

 #### 2024: Automated Feedback on Student Attempts to Produce a Set of Dimensionless Power Products from a Set of Physical Quantities that Describe a Physical Problem